-- addition to assessing the penalties provided in subsection (1) of this section, take any combination of the following actions: - (a)(i) Issue corrective action orders to a producer or a refrigerant stewardship organization; - (ii) Issue orders to a refrigerant stewardship organization to provide for the continued implementation of the program in the absence of an approved plan; - (b) Revoke the refrigerant stewardship organization's plan approval and require the refrigerant stewardship organization to implement its contingency plan; - (c) Require a refrigerant stewardship organization to revise or resubmit a plan within a specified time frame; or - (d) Require additional reporting related to compliance with the significant requirement of this chapter that was not met. - (3) Prior to taking the actions described in subsection (2)(b) of this section, the department must provide a refrigerant stewardship organization with an opportunity to respond to or rebut the written finding upon which the action is predicated. - (4) Any person who incurs a penalty under subsection (1) of this section or an order under subsection (2) of this section may appeal the penalty or order to the pollution control hearings board established in chapter 43.21B RCW. - (5) Penalties levied under this section must be deposited in the model toxics control operating account created in RCW 70A.305.180. - NEW SECTION.
+(a) (i) Issue corrective action orders to a producer or a refrigerant stewardship organization;

+(ii) Issue orders to a refrigerant stewardship organization to provide for the continued implementation of the program in the absence of an approved plan;

+(b) Revoke the refrigerant stewardship organization's plan approval and require the refrigerant stewardship organization implement its contingency plan;

+(c) Require a refrigerant stewardship organization to revise or resubmit a plan within a specified time frame; or

+- (d) Require additional reporting related compliance with the significant requirement of this chapter that was not - (3) Prior to taking the actions described in subsection (2)(b) of this section, the department must provide a refrigerant stewardship organization with an opportunity to respond to or rebut the written finding upon which the action is predicated.

+(4) Any person who incurs a penalty under subsection (1) of this section or an order under subsection (2) of this section may appeal the penalty or order to the pollution control hearings board established chapter 43.21B RCW.

+(5) Penalties levied under this section must be deposited in the model toxics control operating account created in RCW 70A.305.180.

+NEW SECTION.
 Sec.
 14. ANTITRUST PROTECTIONS.
-Producers and a refrigerant stewardship organization, acting on behalf of producers that prepare, submit, and implement a refrigerant stewardship organization plan pursuant to this chapter and who are thereby subject to regulation by the department, are hereby granted immunity from state laws relating to antitrust, restraint of trade, unfair trade practices, and other regulation of trade and commerce, for the limited purpose of planning, reporting, and operating the stewardship program, including: - program, including: (1) The creation, implementation, or management of the refrigerant stewardship organization and any plan regardless of whether it is submitted, denied, or approved; - (2) The cost and structure of a refrigerant stewardship organization plan; - (3) The types or quantities of covered refrigerants being recycled or otherwise managed pursuant to this chapter. - NEW SECTION.
+Producers and a refrigerant stewardship organization, acting on behalf of producers that prepare, submit, and implement a refrigerant stewardship refrigerant organization plan pursuant to this chapter and who are thereby subject to regulation by the department, are hereby granted immunity from state laws relating to antitrust, restraint of trade, unfair trade practices, and other regulation of trade and commerce, for the limited purpose of planning, reporting, and operating the stewardship program, including: (1) The creation, implementation, management of the refrigerant stewardship organization and any plan regardless of is submitted, denied, whether it approved;

+- (2) The cost and structure of a refrigerant stewardship organization plan; and - (3) The types or quantities of covered refrigerants being recycled or otherwise managed pursuant to this chapter.

 Sec.
-15. RESPONSIBLE REFRIGERANT DISPOSAL ACCOUNT.
-The responsible refrigerant disposal account is created in the custody of the state treasurer.
+15. SECTION.
+RESPONSIBLE REFRIGERANT DISPOSAL ACCOUNT.

+responsible refrigerant disposal account is created in the custody of the state treasurer.
 All receipts from section 12 of this act must be deposited into the account.
 Expenditures from the account may be used only for administering, implementing, and enforcing the requirements of this chapter.
 Moneys in the account may not be diverted for any purpose or activity other than those specified in this section.
-Only the director of ecology or the director's designee may authorize expenditures from the account.
-The account is subject to allotment procedures under chapter 43.88 RCW, but an appropriation is not required for expenditures.
+Only the director of ecology or the director's designee may authorize expenditures from the account. account is subject to allotment procedures chapter 43.88 RCW, but under an is appropriation not required for expenditures.